The author discusses a few proven internal audit training strategies (i.e., shadowing, auditing process owners) for new hires.

 By making the first point, you are reminding the process owner of the scheduled audit—well in advance.
 You are also informing the process owner that this auditor will have new skills, and the process owner should have some tolerance for mistakes that new employees make.
 You might also mention that you would like to get the process owner’s feedback after the audit, so the auditor knows which areas they need to improve upon to become better auditors.
 The second point should put the process owner at ease—assuming the process owner has a good relationship with you as the audit program manager.
 It is important to be descriptive when “shadowing” is mentioned.
 Both the process owner and the auditor may not understand the process or the purpose of shadowing.
 The following blog posting might help with this: “How do you shadow an auditor?
 Did you learn anything?”

 The third point is the most critical step in onboarding a new auditor.
 For an auditor to be successful, they must ADD VALUE!
 As an auditor, you cannot pretend to add value.
 The process owner should know their process, and they probably know which areas are weakest.
 The audit program manager should encourage the process owner to list some specific areas in which they are having problems.
-Ideally, the process owner would be informed of this need prior to the re-introduction.
+Ideally, the process owner would be informed of this need before the re-introduction.
 Then the process owner can be better prepared for the meeting, and hopefully, they will have a few target areas already identified.
-Targets with associated metrics are the best choice for a new auditor, because these targets reinforce the process approach to auditing.
+Targets with associated metrics are the best choice for a new auditor because these targets reinforce the process approach to auditing.

 Next Steps for Internal Audit Training

-- A reading list of company procedures specific to auditing, and external standards that are relevant
+- A reading list of company procedures specific to auditing and external standards that are relevant

 - Scheduled dates for the auditor to shadow another experienced auditor